KoolChain/tradebot/python/README.md

   * `Jobber` instead of `cron` seemed promising, but I did not succeed in retrieving error messages.
 * `updatesheet.py` operations are not atomic.
   * The `Orders` might be updated, but not the `Fragment`
-  * The state might become inconsistent: the fragments are only retrieved for orders that were retrieved during the same run.
-    In case of a run only updating orders, its fragments will not be exported on next run.